 A romantic château must be haunted, and Chenonceau is no different!
 Stories are told of a glimpse of Catherine combing her hair by the light of the full moon, Diane gazing sadly into a mirror, and the White Queen, Louise, walking the gallery mourning her lost love.

-Today’s Château de Chenonceau echoes with the stories of the six remarkable women who loved it and fought for it amid tales and stories of love, jealously, intrigue, hope, and hauntings.
+Today’s Château de Chenonceau echoes the stories of the six remarkable women who loved it and fought for it amid tales and stories of love, jealousy, intrigue, hope, and hauntings.

 From Paris: Best Château de Chenonceau Tours